kforkakarot/Rent-Read/README.md

 # Rent-Read
 Backend for book rentals, implementing API for CRUD of books by admin, also the user can register and login and rent books.
-Basic Authn and Authz usnig spring security
+JWT based Authn and Authz using spring security

 #Setting Up java